 We note several points.
-First, the algorithm iterates between a univariate state space in Step 2, which performs outlier adjustment, and a multivariate one in Step 3, which estimates a DFM on the outlier adjusted variables.
+First, the algorithm iterates between a univariate state space in Step 1, which performs outlier adjustment, and a multivariate one in Step 2, which estimates a DFM on the outlier adjusted variables.
 It therefore mimics the usual practice of using independently outlier adjusted data in the model, but incorporates the uncertainty inherent in the outlier adjustment process, which is typically disregarded.
-Second, the univariate state space in Step 2 is independent across variables, so it can be run in parallel using multi-core processors.
-Finally, the maximum size of the state-space in Step 3 is limited if the system is re-written in terms of quasi-differences, avoiding the inclusion of idiosyncratic components as state variables (see Kim and Nelson, 1999 or Bai and Wang, 2015).
+Second, the univariate state space in Step 1 is independent across variables, so it can be run in parallel using multi-core processors.
+Third, exploiting a quasi-difference representation of the data (see Kim and Nelson, 1999 or Bai and Wang, 2015), one can avoid to include the idiosyncratic component among the state vector, which leads to a substantial reduction in the dimensionality of the state-space system in Step 2.